 ‘Thought as much,’ said Subro.
 ‘So what happened, really?’

-‘It was a cold-blooded murder,’ Uncle Silver answered, then corrected himself, ‘Murders.’
+‘It was cold-blooded murder,’ Uncle Silver answered, then corrected himself: ‘Murders.’

 Ravi had felt the discussion heading this way for a while.
 Still, hearing it confirmed made a chill go down his spine.
 He saw Subro adjust himself on the chair.
-Meanwhile, Madhu’s eyes were on the floor, as she curled a lock of hair around one ear.
+Meanwhile, Madhu’s eyes were on the floor.
+She curled a lock of hair around one ear.

 ‘Dr. Raman was fifty-seven years the day he died,’ Uncle Silver continued.
 ‘He was joined by his wife, and two of their three kids.
 Only the eldest son survived, my great-grandfather, Venkat, who was seventeen then.
 You can imagine what a huge shock it must have been for him, but his account of the day is the closest thing to the truth that we have.
 It has been passed down to me through three generations.’

-Uncle Silver looked up at nothing in particular, and began to slowly stroke his beard with the back of his fingers.
+Uncle Silver looked up at nothing in particular.
+He slowly stroked his beard with the back of his fingers.

-‘In his recollection of the day, my great-granddad writes that some men had come over to their house at lunchtime.
-They sat down with Dr. Raman in the living room and offered him a deal regarding the Captura.
-Something about taking it off his hands for a hefty price.
-They told him what they intended to do with the technology, but Dr. Raman refused them, and that’s when things got very heated.
-One of the men even pulled out a gun!
+‘In his recollection of the day, my great-granddad wrote that some men had come over to their house at lunchtime.
+They had sat down with Dr. Raman in the living room and offered him a deal regarding the Captura—something about taking it off his hands for a hefty price.
+They told him what they intended to do with the technology, but Dr. Raman refused them.
+That’s when things got very heated, and before they knew it, one of the men had pulled out a gun!

 ‘Dr. Raman tried to get his family out of harm’s way.
-He called out to them to run away and get to the police, but the men easily rounded everyone up in the house.
+He screamed at them to run away and get to the police, but the men easily rounded everyone up in the house.
 Well, everyone but my great-granddad, who had made for the workshop and locked the door behind himself.

-‘Inside, he found the device and research papers, things that he knew his father wanted to keep out of the men’s reach.
-He put them all in a trunk and silently made away with it through a backdoor-exit, heading for the nearest police station.
+‘Inside, he found the device and research papers—things he knew his father wanted to keep out of the men’s reach.
+He put them all in a trunk and silently slipped away through a backdoor-exit, heading for the nearest police station.

-‘Meanwhile, my great-granddad had no house or family left, and had very little money on him.
-Realising the murderers could still be after him, he used up all his money to escape to another town.
+‘Meanwhile, my great-granddad had no house or family left.
+Realising that the murderers could still be after him, he used up all the money on him to get to another town.
 There, he hid the trunk where no one would find it.